A sequential linear complementarity problem method for generalized Nash equilibrium problems: A merit function and its descent property for GNEPs

 \end{enumerate} \end{definition}

 \begin{remark} The $(\alpha,\beta)$-monotonicity condition specializes to well-known conditions when the GNEP \eqref{GNEP} reduces to different cases.
-For example, if the GNEP \eqref{GNEP} reduces to an NEP, then $\J_x G(x)^\top = E(x)$.
-In this case, the $(\alpha,\beta)$-monotonicity condition is satisfied when $F(\cdot,\lam): \R^n \to \R^n$ is strongly monotone with constant $\frac{1}{\alpha}$ and Lipschitz continuous with constant $\frac{1}{\beta}$.
-If the GNEP \eqref{GNEP} further reduces to an NLP problem, then the $(\alpha,\beta)$-monotonicity condition aligns with the requirement that
+For example, if \eqref{GNEP} reduces to an NEP, then $\J_x G(x)^\top = E(x)$.
+In this case, condition (ii) is implied by the $\beta$-cocoercivity of $F(\cdot,\lam): \R^n \to \R^n$.
+If \eqref{GNEP} further reduces to an NLP problem, then the $(\alpha,\beta)$-monotonicity condition becomes

-This condition is slightly weaker than the classical global convergence assumptions for the early SQP method \cite{han1977globally} with exact Lagrangian Hessians, where the quasi-Newton matrix $H_k$ in \cite[Theorem 3.2]{han1977globally} is replaced by $\grad^2_{x x}L(x,\lam)$.
-When $\im (E(x)) = \R^n$, the two conditions coincide. \end{remark}
+and $\nabla_{xx}^2 L(x,\lam)$ is nonsingular.
+This condition is slightly weaker than the classical global convergence assumptions for the early SQP method \cite{han1977globally} with exact Lagrangian Hessians, where the quasi-Newton matrix $H_k$ in \cite[Theorem 3.2]{han1977globally} is replaced by $\grad^2_{x x}L(x,\lam)$ and $y$ ranges over the entire space. \end{remark}